 For many types of highly resistant infections where no current antibiotics are effective, patients may be treated either with old antibiotics that were abandoned due to their potentially dangerous side effects, or with a combination of antibiotics that together might overcome the resistance.
 When no antibiotics work and the infection is localized to a limb, amputation may be the only hope for saving the patient’s life.

 The rise in ABR infections worldwide, combined with MSF’s increased engagement in Middle Eastern countries at war, has made antibiotic resistance a slow-motion emergency facing many of our teams.

 For example, in our reconstructive surgery program in Amman, Jordan, about half of all war-wounded patients from Iraq, Syria and Yemen arrive with serious infections, up to 60% of which are ABR.
 The same holds true for Yemen, where war has destroyed an already fragile healthcare system, and with it the capacity for proper sterilization, hygiene, and care for patients with open fractures or other severe injuries highly susceptible to infection.
 Rampant overuse and misuse of antibiotics also helps drive the development and spread of resistant infections in settings like these.

 In response, we have developed a comprehensive strategy to detect, treat, and prevent antibiotic-resistant infections.
-By the end of 2019, this strategy will be in place in about half our projects worldwide.
 Our strategy focuses on a few key pillars:

 - Ensuring stringent hygiene in our hospitals and clinics to prevent transmission of infection between patients;